ibm-cloud-docs/power-iaas/pricing.md

 The monthly billing cycle ends when you delete the LPAR.
 If you scale your infrastructure up and down in response to workload requirements, your billing follows the timing of the LPAR provision change.
 If you stop the LPAR, the billing process is not stopped.
 Delete the LPAR to stop the billing cycle.

-You are charged even if the VM is in a *suspended state*.
-When your VM is inactive, you can use Dynamic Logical Partitioning (DLPAR) to resize it to a minimal state.
-You can drastically decrease the price per hour by reducing the VM core count and memory.
+You are charged even if the VSI is in a *suspended state*.
+When your VSI is inactive, you can use Dynamic Logical Partitioning (DLPAR) to resize it to a minimal state.
+You can drastically decrease the price per hour by reducing the VSI core count and memory.
 {: important}